Bachelor of Journalism (Honours) Program

 You will take all the mandatory courses for the BJ as well as the mandatory courses in the other discipline.

-Here are some of the subjects you can combine with Journalism:
+Here are some of the programs you can pair with Journalism for your Combined Honours degree:

 |African Studies||European and Russian Studies||Linguistics|